digirati-co-uk/madoc-search-service/search_service/madoc/README.md

 When enabled this will add a "madoc" dictionary to each request object.
 If a JWT is present it will be parsed (NOT validated) and the data extracted.

-The resulting dictionary will be something like this:
+The resulting object will be something like this:
 ```python
 request.madoc = {
   'token': '...',